 After studying Art History, Photography and Graphic Design in Munich in the 1990s, Evi Keller moved to Paris to work as a photographer.
 She created her studio in 2000, and since then she has dedicated herself exclusively to her art, collaborating regularly with dancers and contemporary musicians.

-Evi Keller‘s work is represented by the Galerie Jeanne Bucher Jaeger which gave her a solo exhibit in 2015.
-That same year, the Maison Européenne de la Photographie presented the photograph and audio-visual work Matière-Lumière (Towards the Light – silent transformations), which is now part of the permanent art-video collection of the institution.
+Evi Keller‘s work.
+The same year, the Maison Européenne de la Photographie presented the photography and audio-visual work Matière-Lumière (Towards the Light – silent transformations), which is now part of the permanent art-video collection of the institution.
 Matière-Lumière has been shown at the Centrale for Contemporary Art in Brussels and at the Musée des Arts Décoratifs (March-June 2016), where a lecture was held on the works of Jean Dubuffet and Evi Keller.
-She has since been part of several group exhibitions.
-The philosopher and curator of the exhibition, Joke Hermsen, has chosen two of Evi Keller’s major works for the exhibition “Kairos Castle” that will take place at the Gassbeek Castle in Belgium (April-June 2017).
+She has since been part of several group exhibitions coordinated by the gallery : on proposal of the gallery, the philosopher and curator of the exhibition, Joke Hermsen chose two of Evi Keller’s major works for the exhibition “Kairos Castle” that was presented at the Gassbeek Castle in Belgium (April-June 2017).